ydaiydai/Swing-It-/README.md

 We had two major problems.
 First, we had trouble of implementing mechanical movement.
 Seoncd, we had trouble of adding more functionalities.
 We used a different way to achieve the swaing motion, which made the whole project hard to add more features .

 ### Accomplishments that We're proud of
-We are proud of creating a serverless real-time multiplayer game!
+We are proud that our player can actually swing through the level.

 ### What We learned
 We learned a lot 3D from Unity.